turingschool/front-end-curriculum/lessons/redux-round-two.md

 import { addTodo } from '../actions'
 import AddTodoForm from '../components/AddTodoForm'

+const mapStateToProps = (state) => {
+  return { todos: state.todos }
+}

 const mapDispatchToProps=(dispatch) => {
   return {
-    onSubmit: (text) => {
+    handleSubmit: (text, id) => {
-      dispatch(addTodo(text))
+      dispatch(addTodo(text, id))
     }
   }
 }

-export default connect(null, mapDispatchToProps)(AddTodoForm)
+export default connect(mapStateToProps, mapDispatchToProps)(AddTodoForm)
 ```

-Take a second to notice that the prop `onSubmit` is exactly what our `AddTodoForm` component is expecting when it renders.
+Take a second to notice that the prop `handleSubmit` is exactly what our `AddTodoForm` component is expecting when it renders.
 Because of redux our container is hooked up to the required action that passes the new component information through our reducers to update state.

 #### App